jhpark35/jhpark35.github.io/_pages/about.md

 My research focuses on **hardware–software co-design** for memory-centric AI systems, with a particular emphasis on **processing-in-memory (PIM) architectures**.
 I study **performance and reliability challenges** in PIM-based systems for emerging AI workloads and develop cross-layer solutions spanning computer architecture, runtime systems, and AI models.

 My work has covered SRAM- and DRAM-based PIM systems and has recently expanded to HBM-PIM platforms for efficient and reliable large language model (LLM) inference.
-In the long term, I aim to develop memory-centric AI systems across diverse memory platforms, from LPDDR-PIM for edge AI to emerging high-bandwidth flash (HBF)-based architectures for large-scale AI inference.
+Looking ahead, I aim to develop memory-centric AI systems across diverse memory platforms, from LPDDR-PIM for edge AI to emerging high-bandwidth flash (HBF)-based architectures for large-scale AI inference.

 <!-- <a id="news"></a>